mill1000/esphome-winix-c545/README.md

 ![Final Assembly](docs/winix_c545_final.jpg)

 ### Configure ESPHome Node
-Use the [example configuration snippet](example.yaml) to configure your node.
+See this [configuration snippet](example.yaml) for a more complete example or use the minimal configuration below.

 ```yaml
 external_components:
   # Pull from Github